 Step Guides will carry a clear NA message while working steps with their Step Writer.
 If the step Writer needs guidance, the subcommittee has resources available on options for writing steps through the mail.

-Step Guides will confirm with the Step Writer if they have access to literature, and if not, will instruct them on how to receive free IP’s and a free book from NAWS.
-(The NAWS information is included on the resource sheet in the Step Writer’s first response from the WSR, though the Step Guide may help suggest which book to order to help with step work)
+Step Guides will confirm with the Step Writer if they have access to literature, and if not, will instruct them on how to receive free IPs (Informational Pamphlets) and a free book from NAWS.
+(The NAWS information is included on the resource sheet in the Step Writer’s first response from the WSR, though the Step Guide may help suggest which book to order to help with step work.)

 Upon completion of the Twelve Steps, if requested, the Step Writer may continue WSR correspondence to work the Twelve Traditions or start over on the Twelve Steps as the Step Guide suggests.

-No arrangements for rides, visits, loans, phone calls, materials for corresponding (including specific institutional guidelines), photos, books, drawings, tapes, or contacting family members/friends/lawyers/Parole Board will be made between the Step Guide and Step Writer.
+No arrangements for rides, visits, loans, phone calls, materials for corresponding (including specific institutional guidelines), photos, books, drawings, tapes, or contacting family members/friends/lawyers/Parole Board will be made between the Step Guide and the incarcerated Step Writer.
+Provision of resources outside of being a dependable Guide for working the steps shall be coordinated with the WSR Committee.

 All rules and regulations of the facility will be followed.

-After the WSR committee member or Clerk(s) reads the first letter and pre-assignment work, all correspondence between the Step Guide and Step Writer is confidential.
+After the WSR committee member or Clerk(s) reads the first letter and pre-assignment work, all correspondence between the Step Guide and Step Writer is confidential to the extent possible.
+All parties are made aware that ingoing and outgoing mail and email is subject to review by ODRC staff and its designees.

-All correspondence will be sorted, and then distributed accordingly upon completion of assignments.
-Those who write in who do not complete the pairing process will have their initial letters filed.
+All incoming correspondence will be sorted, and then distributed accordingly upon completion of assignments.
+Those who write in but who do not complete the pairing process will have their initial letters filed.
 These will be held for 6 months and then shredded.

-Only inmate Step Writers with one (1) year or more remaining to serve will be assigned a Step Guide.
+Only incarcerated Step Writers with one (1) year or more remaining to serve will be assigned a Step Guide.

 The Twelve Traditions of Narcotics Anonymous and the Twelve Concepts for NA Service will be followed.